YoushanLiu/ANCC/README.md

 # Prerequisites
+    The MPICH/OpenMPI is required.
+There are many MPI release versions.
+Usually, the MPICH is recommended.
+	The number of processes that can be used by the former (MPICH) is twice the number of physical cores, while the number of processes can be used by the latter (OpenMPI) is equal to the number of physical core.
     The SAC software is required by the ANCC.
     The obspy is required by the scripts.
 	The xlrd is required by the makePZs.py and resp2pz.py.